Hirsutism and excessive hair growth in women – what can you do?

 - Medication use (such as corticosteroids or anabolic steroids)

 Hypertrichosis is another form of excessive hair growth.
-In this case, hair grows in places where it already occurs in women, but in excessive quantities.
-This is therefore something different from hirsutism.
+In this condition, hair grows in areas where it already occurs in women, but in excessive amounts.
+This is therefore different from hirsutism.

 Impact on skin and well-being